lavanet/lava-sdk/README.md

 <!-- Prerequisites -->
 ## Prerequisites
-In order to use the LavaSDK, you must first determine which blockchain network you want to query.
-You can find all supported chains with their IDs here [supportedChains](https://github.com/lavanet/lava-sdk/blob/main/supportedChains.json).
-Once you have chosen a chain, you will need to stake on the Lava network as a client for that chain.

-By staking as a client, you will be responsible for paying for each successful relay.
-This payment is made at the end of each epoch, and is based on the number of successful relays that were sent during that epoch.

-You can find the guide for how to stake as a client on our official doc [How to stake]()
+- Determine which blockchain network you want to query
+  - Check the list of supported chains and their IDs at [supportedChains](https://github.com/lavanet/lava-sdk/blob/main/supportedChains.json)
+- Stake on the Lava network as a client for the chosen chain (more details in [Docs](https://docs.lavanet.xyz/))

+ℹ️ Successful relays will be deducted from your stake

+🛟 Need help staking or initial setup?
+We got you covered 😻 Head over to our [Discord](https://discord.gg/5VcqgwMmkA) and we'll provide testnet tokens and further support

 <p align="right">(<a href="#readme-top">back to top</a>)</p>